VR51/WordPress-Runscript/README.md

 * WordPress Runscipt will happily refresh an existing plugin install but because it does not remove existing files (only overwrites same named files) WP Runscript is not suited to malware removal application unless existing files are removed manually.

 # Donations Welcome
+Did you find this plugin useful?
+Buy me a new toy to play with.

 Send donations to https://paypal.me/vr51

 # Changelog
+## 2.0.0
+- Complete overhaul of code, configuration and processing.
+- Removed need to edit variables in the main plugin file.
+- Moved options to an admin settings page.
+Install the plugin, go to Settings > WordPress Runscript, select the plugin and theme compilation packages to install, click 'Confirm Selection' then click 'Install Selection'.
+- Add as many plugin and theme lists to wordpress-runsript/lists/ as you want.
+The settings panel will build itself to match the number of available lists.
+- More to come...

 ## 1.1.0
 - Major change to the way repository plugin sets are created.
 Change made to simplify plugin configuration.